stimm78/Geiger_counter/README.md

 ### Experimental Method
 ![alt text](images/Experiment_Setup_1.png)

 Unlike the display rate, the rate calculated from a measurement acquisition assumes none of the factors affecting count rate change over the measurement period, allowing estimation of the count rate for that specific environment.
 The measured values are the differences in time between when counts are read, which are obtained through the Arduino’s serial communication.
-Since we expect that radioactive decays occur randomly and independently (at least for a small measurement period relative to the half-life), the time between counts t should follow an exponential distribution, with probability density f(t)=re-rt, where r is the count rate we wish to obtain.
-We used a maximum likelihood estimation (MLE) with this distribution to calculate r, which finds the value of r for which the probability of getting the measured data set is maximized.
+Since we expect that radioactive decays occur randomly and independently (at least for a small measurement period relative to the half-life), the time between counts $t$ should follow an exponential distribution, with probability density $f(t)=re^{-rt}$, where $r$ is the count rate we wish to obtain.
+We used a maximum likelihood estimation (MLE) with this distribution to calculate $r$, which finds the value of $r$ for which the probability of getting the measured data set is maximized.
 Provided the data does indeed follow this exponential distribution, the calculated rate will be close to the average rate predicted by the data set.
 By varying factors like distance and shielding between these measurements, we can characterize the effect these factors have on the count rate.
 It is critical to subtract the background rate from the resulting rates in order to isolate the effect of the independently varied factors.

 ![alt text](images/Experiment_Setup_2.jpg)